JFtechOfficial/ultimate-ambilight-setup/README.md

 ## ▶️ Usage

-Use your favorite [Hyperion client](https://play.google.com/store/apps/details?id=nl.hyperion.hyperionfree&hl=en_US) to select and run the clock effect: the second hand has a warmer color if outside is hot and it has a colder color if outside is cold.
+Use your favorite [Hyperion client](https://play.google.com/store/apps/details?id=nl.hyperion.hyperionfree&hl=en_US) to select and run the clock effect: the second hand has a warmer color when outside is hot and it has a colder color when outside is cold.

 Use buttons connected to the GPIO to launch your predefined effects, go back to the capture mode, or safely turn off the Raspberry Pi.